 Do RV mattresses have a specific thickness?

-Slide-out beds in RVs require mattresses 5 or 6 inches thick.
-They usually can’t accommodate mattresses thicker than 6 inches.
-But for regular RV beds, you can use mattresses of any thickness.
+When exploring the mattress thicknesses available for RVs, it’s crucial to understand that slide-out beds in RVs specifically necessitate mattresses 5 or 6 inches thick.
+The unique design of these sleeping spaces typically can’t accommodate mattresses thicker than 6 inches due to space constraints.
+However, when it comes to regular RV beds, the flexibility is evident, allowing you to use mattresses of any thickness.

 What are the key factors while choosing an RV mattress?

 Durability, weight, and affordability are three crucial factors to consider when investing in an RV mattress.
 Due to lack of space, you may use your mattress more often than in regular homes.
 You want it to be durable enough to double up as your sofa, dining table, workspace, or kids’ play area.

 You don’t want to travel heavy, so a lightweight mattress is good for RVs.
 Since your mattresses get used more often in RVs than in regular homes, they may have to be changed frequently.
 It’s beneficial to opt for affordable (but good quality) mattresses so you don’t feel the pinch every time you have to change it.